Where the leaders of energy transition in SEE meet

 12:00 – 13:30

-Regional electric utilities in energy transition – a transformation toward green megawatts
+SEE power utilities in energy transition – a transformation toward green megawatts

 Decarbonization of electricity companies from SEE, especially those in the Western Balkans, and their gradual transformation into modern energy entities that ensure a stable supply of carbon-neutral electricity to customers is one of the pillars of the region’s successful energy transition.
 Can the utilities independently carry out the transformation and build new capacities to produce green megawatt-hours, or do they need to partner with private investors for this undertaking?
 What models are currently in play, and what do they entail?